A Stable Measure of Similarity for Time Series using Persistent Homology: Experimental Results

-\begin{remark}[Computational Complexity of Conditional Periodicity Score] Algorithm \ref{alg:pseudocode} runs in $O \Big( P \log{P} + NK^2 + N^6 \Big)$ time, where $P$ is the number of points in the discrete univariate input signals $f_i$ and $f_j$, $N$ is the number of points in the conditional SWE of the fitted continuous signals $f_1$ given $f_2$, and $K < M+1$ is the number of principal components used for the conditional SWE where $M$ is the embedding dimension.
-We take $K=2$ by default.
-The cubic spline interpolation on $f_i$ and $f_j$ runs in $O(P)$ time \cite{dyer2001} and the discrete FFT on $f_i^{\text{cts}}, f_j^{\text{cts}}$ can be computed in $O(P \log P)$ time \cite{brigham1967}.
-The PCA computations run in $O(NK^2)$ time \cite{Jo2002,yigit2024}.
-The bottleneck step is usually the computation of the 1D persistence diagram using the VR filtration of $Y$, which runs in $O(N^6)$ time \cite{KoMeRoTu2024}. \end{remark}
+\begin{remark}[Computational Complexity of the Bi-Conditional Periodicity Score] Algorithm \ref{alg:pseudocode} runs in $O \Big( N \log N + PK^2 + P^6 \Big)$ time, where $N$ is the number of points in the discrete univariate input signals $f_i$ and $f_j$, $P = N - M \tau_{w_j}$ is the number of points in the conditional sliding windows embedding of $f_i$ given $f_j$, and $K < M+1$ is the number of principal components computed from the conditional sliding windows embedding for embedding dimension $M \in \vN$.
+The discrete Fast Fourier Transform on $f_j$ can be computed in $O(N \log N)$ time \cite{brigham1967}.
+The PCA computations run in $O(PK^2)$ time \cite{Jo2002,yigit2024}.
+The bottleneck step is usually the computation of the 1D persistence diagram using the VR filtration, which runs in $O(P^6)$ time \cite{KoMeRoTu2024}.